 Mercy.
 God’s compassion and kindness, to us as favored, beloved children.
 Not getting what we deserve; receiving more than we can imagine.
 Mercy is a gift from God, surprising us with wonders that we do not deserve and yet that we realize we have been secretly desiring.
 As we acknowledge the chaos of our world and the inner messes that can harden our hearts, we know that only God can bring us peace.
 Jesus is the face of God’s mercy, a visible and living sign of love.
 Mercy is the gift shared with us that we are asked to share with our neighbor.
 How we respond is proof of God’s action in our lives.

 Transformation is Personal and Communal

 Kim Mulder is a wife and mother of four who is very active in her own faith community in West Michigan and is a participant in Dominican Center’s spirituality programs.
-Kim reflects that Catholic “things” like Lectio Divina and saints are new for her and yet she has found Dominican Center to be a great resource for her spiritual life.
+Kim reflects that Catholic “things,” such as Lectio Divina and saints are new for her, and yet she has found Dominican Center to be a great resource for her spiritual life.
 I recently spoke with her about her experiences here.

 Sister Diane: How did you find us?

 Kim: I’ve known about Dominican Center for quite a few years.
 I had a friend who had a spiritual director here, and my husband liked to come here for retreat days.
 They both encouraged me to contact you.